maxgrok/maxgrok.github/content/posts/2020-10-15-future-of-corporations-post.md

 template: post
 title: The Future of Corporations is Cooperative
 slug: future-is-cooperative
-draft: true
+draft: false
-date: 2020-10-14T08:21:47.348Z
+date: 2020-10-15T05:26:47.348Z
-description: "The future of corporations is democratic and decentralized in nature..."
+description: "The future of corporations democratic and decentralized in nature: community-owned and governed."
 category: Future
 tags:
   - ETH